U.S. tariffs: A rollercoaster ride for global trade

 Strategy shifts in the wake of uncertainty

-Short-term, there was a push to pull forward inventory earlier this year to mitigate the impact of potential tariffs, which were a key element of Donald Trump’s campaign.
+Short-term, there was a push to pull forward inventory earlier this year to mitigate the impact of potential tariffs, which were a key element of Trump’s campaign.
 This is apparent in the imports seen from China, where volumes were up significantly compared to 2024.

 Amidst fluctuating trade policies, many companies have adopted a cautious “wait and see” approach.
 Short-term strategies included pulling forward inventory to mitigate potential tariff impacts, a cornerstone of former President Trump’s campaign promises.